Drug liberalization: Canada

 The cultivation of cannabis is currently legal in Canada, except in Manitoba and Quebec.
 Citizens outside those provinces may grow up to four plants per residence for personal use, and recreational use of cannabis by the general public is legal with restrictions on smoking in public locations that vary by jurisdiction.
 The sale of marijuana seeds is also legal.

 In 2001, The Globe and Mail reported that a poll found 47% of Canadians agreed with the statement, "The use of marijuana should be legalized" in 2000, compared to 26% in 1975.
 A more recent poll found that more than half of Canadians supported legalization.
 In 2007, Prime Minister Stephen Harper's government tabled Bill C-26 to amend the Controlled Drugs and Substances Act, 1996 to bring forth a more restrictive law with higher minimum penalties for drug crimes.
 Bill-26 died in committee after the dissolution of the 39th Canadian Parliament in September 2008, but the Bill was subsequently resurrected by the government twice.

 In 2015, Prime Minister Justin Trudeau and the Liberal Party of Canada campaigned on a promise to legalize marijuana.
 The Cannabis Act was passed on 19 June 2018, which made marijuana legal across Canada on 17 October 2018.
 Since legalization, the country has set up an online framework to allow consumers to purchase a wide variety of merchandise ranging from herbs, extract, oil capsules, and paraphernalia.
 Most provinces also provide a venue for purchase through physical brick and mortar stores.

 In 2021, the city councils of Vancouver and Toronto voted to decriminalize the simple possession of all drugs; and submitted proposals requesting special exemption from the federal Health Minister to do so, citing numerous scientific, psychological, medical, and socio-economic benefits.
 In early 2022, the Province of British Columbia submitted its own request for exemption, closely following the Vancouver model.
 By April of that year, the Edmonton City Council had also passed a motion to request exemption from federal drug enforcement laws in order decriminalize "simple personal possession" of illegal drugs, voting in favour 11–2.
-On 31 May 2022, the federal government of Canada approved British Columbia's proposal to decriminalize all "hard drugs", such as heroin, fentanyl, cocaine, and methamphetamine.
-As of 1 January 2023, British Columbians aged 18 years or older are allowed to carry up to a cumulative total of 2.5 grams of these substances without the risk of arrest or criminal charges.
-Police are not to confiscate the drugs, and there is no requirement that people found to be in possession seek treatment; however, the production, trafficking, and exportation of these drugs remain illegal.
+On 31 May 2022, the federal government of Canada approved British Columbia's proposal for a three-year pilot to decriminalize all "hard drugs", such as heroin, fentanyl, cocaine, and methamphetamine.
+From 1 January 2023 until 31 January 2026, British Columbians aged 18 years or older were allowed to carry up to a cumulative total of 2.5 grams of these substances without the risk of arrest or criminal charges.
+Police were directed not to confiscate the drugs, and there was no requirement that people found to be in possession seek treatment; however, the production, trafficking, and exportation of these drugs remained illegal.
+The decriminalization pilot ended on 31 January 2026 after the government of British Columbia announced that the pilot would not be extended as decriminalization "hasn’t delivered the results that we hoped for."